Ambivalence (Neon Genesis Evangelion): Reception

 Other reviewers were more appreciative.
 GameFan magazine praised "Fourth Child" and "Ambivalence", rating them an A for the story.
 Digitally Obsessed's Joel Cunningham also gave "Ambivalence" a positive review, saying: "it blends great action and animation with touching character moments and stirring drama".
 Rhett Intiago of Comic Book Resources criticized Shinji's hesitation before Eva-03, citing it as one of the actions by which Shinji "ruined his likability": "If Shinji had just taken care of things himself, he could have tried to stop the Angel without harming Toji/Asuka, but he chose to do nothing".
-Edward Lequin of the same site in contrast cited the battle among the moments when the viewer sympathizes with Shinji, calling it "heartbreaking".
+Edward Lequin of the same site, in contrast, cited the battle among the moments when the viewer sympathizes with Shinji, calling it "heartbreaking".
 Newtype magazine praised Hikari's portrayal as a young woman who is in love with Toji, describing it as "heartwarming".
+Anime News Network's Brian Stremick reported that with "Ambivalence" anime fans were shown "in no uncertain terms that despite the time slot it was airing in and the lightness of the episodes after Asuka was introduced, that this could no longer be considered a kids show".

 The action scenes have been generally praised by critics.
-ScreenRant, Game Rant, and Comic Book Resources cited the battle against Bardiel as among the most "disturbing" and best moments in Neon Genesis Evangelion.
+Screen Rant, Game Rant, and Comic Book Resources cited the battle against Bardiel as among the most "disturbing" and best moments in Neon Genesis Evangelion.
 SyFy Wire's Daniel Dockery listed the battle among the series' "most awesome moments", while the Supanova Expo website cited Shinji's refusal to fight as one of the character's best moments, describing it as a noble choice.
 Collider's Jeremy Urquhart ranked "Ambivalence" seventh among the best animated television episodes ever; according to Urquhart, although Evangelion is divisive in itself, it is unlikely to have had the same lasting impact without "Ambivalence".
-Film School Rejects's Max Covill placed "Ambivalence" first on his list of the best Evangelion episodes, describing it as "a landmark episode of anime featuring images that will be forever etched into viewers' minds".
+Film School Rejects' Max Covill placed "Ambivalence" first on his list of the best Evangelion episodes, describing it as "a landmark episode of anime featuring images that will be forever etched into viewers' minds".
 Covill also listed several frames from "Ambivalence" as some of the "perfect shots" of Evangelion, including the image of Eva-03 walking with the sunset behind it.
 The website Kotaku cited "Ambivalence" as one of the series' best episodes.
+Yahoo! website similarly ranked it as the best Neon Genesis Evangelion episode.